Domestic worker: History

 In 2015, the International Labour Organization (ILO), based on national surveys or censuses of 232 countries and territories, estimated the number of domestic workers at 67.1 million, but the ILO itself states that "experts say that due to the fact that this kind of work is often hidden and unregistered, the total number of domestic workers could be as high as 100 million".
 The ILO also states that 83% of domestic workers are women and many are migrant workers.

 In Guatemala, it is estimated that 11.8% percent of all women working in 2020 were employed as domestic workers.
 They hardly have any legal protection.
 According to Guatemalan labor law, domestic work is "not subject to schedules or limitations of working day."
 However, by law, domestic workers are still entitled to ten hours of free time in 24 hours, and an additional six hours off on Sundays.
 But very often, these minimal employment laws are disregarded, and so are basic civil liberties.

-In Brazil, domestic workers must be hired under a registered contract and have many of the rights enjoyed by other workers, which include a minimum wage, remunerated vacations (paid leave) and a remunerated weekly day off.
+Since 2015, domestic workers in Brazil, must be hired under a registered contract and are entitled to equal rights enjoyed by other workers, which include a minimum wage, remunerated vacations (paid leave) and a remunerated weekly day off.
 It is not uncommon, however, for employers to hire servants illegally and fail to offer a work contract.
 Since domestic staff predominantly come from disadvantaged groups with less access to education, they are often vulnerable and uninformed of their rights, especially in rural areas.
 Nevertheless, domestics employed without a proper contract can successfully sue their employers and be compensated for abuse committed.
-It is common in Brazil for domestic staff, including childcare staff, to be required to wear uniforms, while this requirement has fallen out of use in other countries.
+Requiring domestic staff to wear uniforms, including childcare staff, is an extant practice in Brazil, although this requirement has fallen out of use in other countries.